MBilalQureshi/iq-quiz-game-js/README.md

 ## User Stories

 ### As a Challenger
-- I can nagivate through the website without any issue.
+- I can navigate through the website without any issue.
-- I can put my knowledege to test .
+- I can put my knowledge to test.
 - I can select from the levels of difficulty.
 - I can keep track of correct answers.
 - I can keep track of incorrect answers.
-- I can restart game once its over.
+- I can restart game once it’s over.
 - I can get my IQ level result in the end.

 ### As a Learner
-- I can navigate throughout this website witout an issue.
+- I can navigate throughout this website without an issue.
 - I can come back to learn again if certain answers are incorrect
 - I can see the score if an answer is incorrect for future reference.
 - I can select from the levels of difficulty.